 Before recommending this to you for bone building, I wanted to investigate if water exercises or hydrotherapy is beneficial for bone health.
 And also compare the benefits to regular exercises on land.

-Usually, weight bearing exercise is recommended for increasing bone density.
-In weight bearing exercises, you are supporting your own body weight through your feet and legs against gravity.
-So that includes jogging, running, walking and jumping for example.
+Usually, weight-bearing exercise is recommended for increasing bone density.
+In weight-bearing exercises, you are supporting your own body weight through your feet and legs against gravity.
+So that includes jogging, running, walking, and jumping for example.
 They increase bone density by having the muscle pull on the bone through impact on the ground and from carrying your body weight.
 The National Osteoporosis Society mentions that swimming is not weight-bearing.
 And that it does not affect bone density.³ That’s because there’s less gravity in an aquatic environment.

 So What is Aquatic Exercise and Can It Help Your Bones?

 Aquatic exercise is “vertical exercise in the water with the participant submerged to chest or shoulder depth”.⁴ I’ve included some examples at the end of this post for you to try.
-But for now let’s look at what are the benefits!
+But for now let’s look at the benefits!

 The Benefits of Aquatic Exercise: